shakacode/react_on_rails/docs/basics/configuration.md

   #
   config.node_modules_location = "client" # If using webpacker you should use "".

-  # This configures the script to run to build the production assets by webpack.
+  # This configures the script to run to build the production assets by webpack .
 Set this to nil
   # if you don't want react_on_rails building this file for you.
+  # Note, if you want to use this command then you should remove the file
+  # config/webpack/production.js
+  # If that file exists, React on Rails thinks that you'll use the rails/webpacker bin/webpack compiler.
   config.build_production_command = "RAILS_ENV=production bin/webpack"

   ################################################################################